Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Results

 \section{Results}

 In this section, we present benchmark results for the accuracy and computational cost of AFQMC/CISD.
-The analysis covers main group molecules from the HEAT dataset,\cite{tajti2004heat} the multireference subset of the W4 dataset,\cite{karton2017w4} and transition metal-containing molecules, which are known to be particularly challenging for many electronic structure methods.
+The analysis covers main group molecules from the HEAT dataset,\cite{tajti2004heat} a subset of the W4 dataset,\cite{karton2017w4} and transition metal-containing molecules, which are known to be particularly challenging for many electronic structure methods.
 We make comparisons with various coupled cluster methods including CCSD, CCSD(T), and CCSDTQ.
 Hartree-Fock, CCSD, and CCSD(T) calculations were performed using PySCF,\cite{sun2018pyscf} while CCSDTQ calculations were done with MRCC\cite{kallay2020mrcc} and CFOUR\cite{matthews2020coupled} programs for open-shell and closed-shell molecules, respectively.
 We did all AFQMC calculations using our AD-AFQMC code available in a public repository.\cite{dqmc_code} This python code is written using the Jax library,\cite{jax2018github} and supports both CPU and GPU computations.
-We used NVIDIA A100 GPUs for most of the AFQMC calculations.
+We used a single NVIDIA A100 GPU along with four AMD Milan CPU cores for all of the AFQMC calculations.